anastuart/thesis/source/09_introduction.md

 synchrony with the environment [@borbely1982].
 Sleep pressure has both a time and intensity domain, increasing proportionately to the duration and **quality** of the waking episode and dissipating during sleep in proportion to sleep duration and intensity [@borbely2005] **check citation**.
-The best established method of measuring sleep homeostasis is the overnight dissipation of delta power [@lunsford-avery2021].
+The best established method of measuring sleep homeostasis is the overnight dissipation of delta power, most prominent during slow-wave sleep (SWS) [@lunsford-avery2021].

-Sleep is identified through changes in EEG patterns which display the shift from wakefulness to sleep, and is categorised into N1, N2, N3 and REM sleep stages.
-N3 sleep is the deepest stage of sleep, characterised by slow delta waves of activity of 0.5-4 Hz and increased amplitude of 75µV.
+Sleep architecture is identified through changes in EEG patterns which display the shift from wakefulness to sleep, and is categorised into N1, N2, N3 and REM sleep stages.
+N3 sleep is the deepest stage of sleep, characterised by slow waves of delta activity of 0.5-4 Hz and increased amplitude of 75µV, constituting between 20-25% of sleep in healthy adults **check** [@cite].
+**sleep architecture is affected in ID through shortened sleep, however NRS ** **has normal sleep as measured by PSG**

+### SWS

 Slow waves are critical for cellular maintenance and repair, allowing neurons to reverse minor cellular damage before it is becomes irreversible [@vyazovskiy2013].
 Importantly, sleep deprivation is associated with increased